-In the midst of a crisis, performance reviews often take a back seat, but it can’t stay that way going forward—when done properly and for the right reasons, reviews give employees the kind of feedback and recognition they crave.
+In the midst of a crisis, performance reviews often take a back seat to more pressing issues, but it can’t stay that way forever.
+When done properly and for the right reasons, reviews give employees the kind of feedback and recognition they crave.
 Everyone on your team deserves feedback, whether they are remote, hybrid or working in the office for the long-term.

 How the switch to remote work has affected productivity and performance management

 For companies who are experiencing remote work for the first time, it can be unsettling to have less transparency into what employees are doing.
 Leaders feel in the dark about how much progress has been made on projects and worry about accountability.

 But the solution isn’t micromanagement—instead, it’s increased transparency and more precise communication.
 It’s also important to acknowledge that when working practices change, it might not make sense to use the same measurements and objectives as before.

 Why reviews are as important as ever

 In times of uncertainty, we need to communicate more, not less.
 Don’t allow remote workers to operate within an information vacuum—you might need to communicate (or even over-communicate) far more than you did previously.
 Remember, the goal of a performance review is to improve performance by influencing behavior.
 Operating in unusual circumstances doesn’t mean there aren’t valuable lessons and opportunities worth reflecting on.